-By the 1900-1901 winter season, 337 Marlborough was the home of Henry Smith Pritchett, president of MIT, and his wife, Eva (McAllister) Pritchett.
-They had married in 1900 and 337 Marlborough probably was their first home together.
-He previously had lived in Washington DC.
+By the 1900-1901 winter season, 337 Marlborough was the home of Henry Smith Pritchett and his wife, Eva (McAllister) Pritchett.
+He had been named president of MIT in March of 1900; he previously had lived in Washington DC, where he was superintendent of the United States Coast and Geodetic Survey.
+The Pritchetts had married in June of 1900 in Chevy Chase, and 337 Marlborough probably was their first home together.

 In about 1903, Miss Mary Caroline Spencer May established a private school at 337-339 Marlborough.
 Her sister, Lucy Isabelle May, joined her as a teacher in the school.
-They previously had taught at Miss Sarah Alice Brown’s school at 66 Marlborough, and had lived at 13 West Cedar with their mother, Mary Caroline (Painter) May, the widow of Charles William May.
+They previously had taught at Miss Sarah Alice Brown’s school at 66 Marlborough, and had lived at 13 West Cedar with their mother, Mary Caroline (Painter) May, the wife of Charles William May, who was living abroad.

 From 1910, only the staff (and possibly some students) lived at 337-339 Marlborough.